Self-consistent one-electron equation including exchange and correlation in terms of equivalent function and phase norm: calculation for ground and excited states in a unified way: Consideration of electronic correlation in terms of phase norm

-We have specified the approachable limit of particles by using phase space.
-If two electrons are involved in the same volume as $\hbar$ in phase space, it is proved that they are in the same quantum-mechanical state.
-Accordingly, such an approach is prohibited by Pauli's principle and the uncertainty principle.
-The main point of the method consists in multiplying the integrand of the two-body operator term by a hole function determined by evaluating the phase norm for two electrons.
-Using the hole function $\theta \left(\mathrm{r}_1, \mathrm{r}_2\right)$, we can rewrite the one-electron equation as
+We use phase space to specify the approachable limit of electrons.
+If two electrons are involved in the same volume as $h^3$ of phase space, it is proved that they are in the same quantum-mechanical state.
+Consequently, such an approach is prohibited by the uncertainty principle and Pauli's principle.
+The main point of the present method consists in multiplying the integrand of the two-body operator term of Eq. \ref{eq:26} by a correlation-hole function determined by evaluating the phase norm for two electrons.
+Using the correlation-hole function $\theta \left(\mathbf{r}_1, \mathbf{r}_2\right)$, we can rewrite the one-electron equation as

-In practice, we should evaluate whether the states of two electrons are identical or not.
+To determine the correlation-hole function, we should evaluate whether the states of two electrons are identical or not.

 For this purpose, we define the distance between two states in phase space.
-First of all, for two particles we determine the magnitude of momentum of a particle with respect to the other and the distance from the particle to the other as
+First, for two particles we determine the magnitude of momentum of a particle with respect to the other and the distance from the particle to the other as